OVERVIEW

 Remediation Built In: Threat cards surfaced contextual detail and remediation suggestions inline, so engineers could investigate and resolve without leaving the dashboard.

-High-Fidelity Validation Multiple layout variations of the Critical Risk Threats component were tested with users to optimize information density before shipping the final design.
+High-Fidelity Validation: Multiple layout variations of the Critical Risk Threats component were tested with users to optimize information density before shipping the final design.